wjh18/pyspeedinsights/README.md

 The key itself is added to the GET request URL as a query parameter.

-It's recommended to generate the key in Google Cloud Console > Credentials then restrict it to your host and the PageSpeed Insights API service.
-If you do go this route, make sure to enable the service in Enabled APIs & Services, as it may not be enabled by default.
+It's recommended to generate the key in *Google Cloud Console > Credentials* then restrict it to your host and the PageSpeed Insights API service.
+If you do go this route, make sure to enable the service in *Enabled APIs & Services*, as it may not be enabled by default.

 The API has a daily and per-minute request quota of 25,000 and 240, respectively.
-The async requests are slept for 1s between each call to avoid hitting the per minute quota or overloading the API and getting hit with 500 errors.
+The package automatically sleeps requests for 1 second between each call to avoid hitting the per minute quota or overloading the API and getting hit with 500 errors.

 ### Keyring